Positive definite matrices and the S-divergence: The metric

 Let $f_i := ce^{-\trace(AX_i)} \in L_2(\pd_n)$, for some constant $c$; then, compute the inner product

 which exists if $\beta > \half(n-1)$.
 Thus, $H_\beta \ge 0$ for all $\beta$ defined by~\eqref{eq.62}.

-The converse is a deeper result that leads into the theory of symmetric cones.
-More specifically, since the positive matrices form a symmetric cone, and the function $1/\det(X)$ is decreasing on this cone (as $1/\det(X+Y) \le 1/\det(X)$ for all $X, Y > 0$), an appeal to Theorem VII.3.1 of~\cite{koryan} allows us to conclude our claim.$\qedhere$ \end{proof}
+The converse is a deeper result grounded in the theory of symmetric cones.
+Specifically, since $\pd_n$ is a symmetric cone, and $1/\det(X)$ is decreasing on this cone, an appeal to \citep[Thm.~VII.3.1]{koryan} yields the only if part of our claim. \end{proof}

 \begin{remark} Let $\Xc$ be a set of HPD matrices that commute with each other.
 Then, $(\Xc,\ssd)$ can be isometrically embedded into a Hilbert space.
 This claim follows because a commuting set of matrices can be simultaneously diagonalized, and for diagonal matrices, $\ssd^2(X,Y) = \sum_i \smet^2(X_{ii},Y_{ii})$, which is a nonnegative sum of negative definite kernels and is therefore itself negative definite. \end{remark}